The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Acknowledgements

 \section{Acknowledgements}

-\revision{ The authors are grateful to the editor and the anonymous reviewers for their constructive comments.
-Special thanks to the anonymous reviewer for suggesting to explore the connection to the Gram matrix method}.
+The authors are grateful to the editor and the anonymous reviewers for their constructive comments.
+Special thanks to the anonymous reviewer for suggesting to explore the connection to the Gram matrix method.
 The authors thank the anonymous reviewers and editors of our previous paper \citep{Bozoki} for their valuable suggestions.

 \paragraph{Funding} DP: This material is based upon work supported by the National Science Foundation under Grant No. DMS-1847865.
 GD, KR: The support of the NKFIH Hungarian Research Fund grant 134199 and of the NKFIH Fund TKP2021 BME-NVA, carried out at the Budapest University of Technology and Economics, is kindly acknowledged.
 KR: This research has been supported by the program ÚNKP-22-3 by ITM and NKFIH.
 The gift representing the Albrecht Science Fellowship is gratefully appreciated.
-SB: This research was supported by the Hungarian National Research, Development and Innovation Office (NKFIH) under Grant NKFIA ED\_18-2-2018-0006.
+SB: The research has been supported in part by the TKP2021-NKTA-01 NRDIO grant.